Haleyo/TCPLoadBalancer/DESIGN.md

 # Authentication

-To generate and use certificates for MTLS authentication, we will use the crypto library in Golang.
+To generate and use certificates for mTLS authentication, we will use the crypto library in Golang.
 For simplicity, we may choose to hardcode the certificate.

 # Authorization